usnistgov/retrofit-cost-ml/README.md

 ## Installation

-To install the package, you'll need to run the following command:
+To install the package, run the following command:

 ```bash
 pip install .
 ```

-from the root directory of the repository.

 ## Usage